magneticio/vamp.io/content/documentation/using vamp/environment-variables.md

 ### Vamp host variable

-Vamp provides just one *magic** variable: the `host`.
+Vamp provides just one *magic** variable: `host`.
 This resolves to the host or ip address of the referenced service.
 Strictly speaking, the `host` reference resolves to the gateway agent endpoint, but users do not need to concern themselves with this.
 Users can think of one-on-one connections where Vamp actually does server-side service discovery to decouple services.

 #### Example - resolving variables from a dependency